| Mali Brofsky This paper, which examines how we can best educate young women, is

 wrestles for their own advantage, is a natural behavioral style, while girls consider

 waiting for attention and deferring to others to be appropriate behavior.
+In addition, girls have unique emotional issues, the most important

 being the crisis in self-esteem that, for girls, occurs during adolescence.
 (Other